Skip to main content

 How to Copy Trade on TradingView: Step-by-Step Setup Using Webhooks & Third-Party Tools

-TradingView doesn’t come with a copy trading feature out of the box.
+TradingView doesn't come with a copy trading feature out of the box.
 What it does have is a really good alert system that supports webhooks.
-A webhook is just a simple way for TradingView to send a message automatically when a certain trading condition is met.
-That message can be received by a third‑party service, which then places the trade in your broker account on your behalf.
+A webhook is a way for TradingView to send a message automatically when a certain trading condition is met.
+That message gets received by a third‑party service, which then places the trade in your broker account.

-This approach is flexible, fast, and works with many brokers.
-But there’s one catch: you need a TradingView Pro or Premium subscription because webhook alerts aren’t available on the free plan.
+This approach is flexible and fast, and it works with many brokers.
+But there's one catch: you need a TradingView Pro or Premium subscription because webhook alerts aren't available on the free plan.

 Step-by-Step: How to Set Up Copy Trading Using TradingView Webhooks